naomilee-wr/VHProcesses/_build/html/_sources/ProcessesProcedures/Operations/InformationDevelopment/InfoDevReviewProcess.rst.txt

      - Description

    * - 1
-     - Create a review task in Requirements Management System (e.g., Jira Agile)
-     - For each topic to be reviewed, the Writer opens a documentation review task.
+     - Assign reviewers

-       Reviewers are assigned based on the development role in the review task.
+     - Reviewers are assigned based on the development role in the Story.

    * - 2
-     - Post topics when ready for review
+     - Post draft content when ready for review
-     - Documents are continually posted to the `Work in Progress <http://internal.wrs.com/engineering/engops/techpubs/docDrafts/index.php>`__ website:

-       Put a link to the topic to be reviewed or on the Work in Progress website, or attach the topic in the review task.
+     - Documents may be posted to the `staging site <https://windriver-staging.zoominsoftware.io/>`_.
+Put a link to the drafts to be reviewed or attach the drafts in the review task.
 The material may be updated during the review and re-posted or attached.

+       The Writers may use PDF to review using the Peer Review system or email the PDF directly to the Reviewers.

+       Refer to `Peer Review Procedure Using Code Collaborator <../../CoreDev/CodingIntBuild/PeerReviewProcedure_CodeCollaborator.html>`_

    * - 3
-     - Review the topic
+     - Review content
-     - Reviewers provide feedback to writers based on topic.
-This can be an iterative process of questions and discussions and possibly intermediate versions of the topic being created.
+     - Reviewers provide feedback to Writers based on draft content.
+This can be an iterative process of questions and discussions and possibly intermediate versions of the draft being created.

    * - 4
-     - Update the topic
+     - Update documentation
-     - The Writer revises the document, if necessary.
+     - The Writer revises the documentation, if necessary.

    * - 5
-     - Close the review task
+     - Update the story
-     - The Writer closes the documentation review task when:
+     - The Writer or SME logs comments indicating the review completion.
+The Writer updates the documentation story when:

-       -  the technical review has been held
+       - the technical/SME(Subject Matter Expert)review has been held

        - all required Reviewers have completed their reviews

        - any questions have been resolved

-       -  the topic has been updated as necessary
+       - the documentation has been updated and approved

+       Refer to `Jira Usage for Writers <./JiraUsageforWriters.html>`_.
+This describes how Jira states are handled for documentation.

 |